Joe Brown (sculptor): Career

-The son of Russian immigrants, he grew up in South Philadelphia and graduated South Philadelphia High School in 1926.
+The son of Russian immigrants, he grew up in South Philadelphia and graduated from South Philadelphia High School in 1926.
 A gifted athlete, he won a 1927 football scholarship to Temple University.
 He left before graduation, and briefly worked as a professional boxer.
 He made extra money as an artists' model, and became interested in studying sculpture.

 He served a 7-year apprenticeship under University of Pennsylvania professor and sculptor R. Tait McKenzie.

 Brown became the boxing coach at Princeton University in 1937, continuing until the early 1960s.
 He began teaching a sculpting course in 1939, became a resident artist at the university, and was made a full professor of art in 1962.
 In 1955, he exhibited his sculpture at Lehigh University with works by Jose deRivera and William H. "Lone Star" Dietz in an exhibition arranged by Francis Quirk.
 He continued teaching at Princeton until his 1977 retirement.

 In 1955, he exhibited at Lehigh University with William Dietz and Jose de Rivera in an exhibition curated by Francis Quirk.

 He created more than 400 works - statuettes, portrait busts, and sculptures.
 Examples are on many college campuses, and in the collections of the Pennsylvania Academy of the Fine Arts, the National Academy of Design, Princeton University Art Museum, Yale University Art Gallery, the John F. Kennedy Presidential Library, and the National Art Museum of Sport.
+A number of his pieces may be seen in the public areas of the Inn at Penn in Philadelphia.

 While at Princeton in 1950, he began experimenting with structures for children to engage in active, cooperative play, which was a radical shift in thinking at the time.

 Brown appeared as himself on the November 5, 1962 episode of the game show To Tell the Truth.
 He received three of four possible votes.